 Unfortunately, there are many false medical malpractice claims that are made annually.
 In an effort to weed out the frivolous accusations, many states adhere to a system that requires certain basic criteria for a claim to move forward.
 Most jurisdictions agree that in order for a medical malpractice case to have any chance of seeking compensatory damages it must have the following four conditions:

 - A relationship between the medical professional and the patient must exist.

 - The medical professional was negligent and violated the standard of care – the standard is the benchmark of professional treatment of the patient.
-Ward & Ward Law Firm will find an appropriate medical witness to explain the standard and how it was not honored.
+Ward & Ward Personal Injury Lawyers will find an appropriate medical witness to explain the standard and how it was not honored.

 - An injury must have been sustained.